turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 - `#[payable]` marks the function to allow callers to attach NEAR to the function call.
 Recall that according to the specification, callers must attach exactly 1 yoctoNEAR to the function call as a security measure
 - `&mut self` tells the rust compiler that the function will modify contract state
-- [ValidAccountId][10] comes from NEAR rust SDK.
+- [ValidAccountId][10] comes from NEAR Rust SDK.
 It eliminates boilerplate code to validate the NEAR account ID.
 If the account
   ID is not a valid NEAR account ID, then the function call will fail fast
 - `_memo` - the STAKE contract has no use for memo, and thus tells the rust compiler that it will not be used by using a naming convention, i.e., by prefixing the name with an `_`.
 The rust compiler is very strict and disciplined.
 By default, it